Annie Kershisnik Blake

 Tomorrow marks the 5 year anniversary of Annie Blake’s death.

-We made these photographs in April 2020 as part of my At a Distance project.
-We talked about the insulation/isolation, of distance, about how we were being rebuilt and remade in those early months of 2020.
+We made these photographs in April 2020 as a new stage of my At a Distance project.
+We called it Emergence.
+Portraits about the insulation/isolation of distance, about how we, the world, women, and individuals were being rebuilt and remade in those early months of 2020: about what was possible- how we were drawn and fervent as more us, how we knew something we hadn’t known before.

-These would be the last portraits we made together and a few short months later she’d muse about what it would mean to be, or not to be, a ghost.
+We didn't know this would be the last time we saw each other or that these would be the last photos we took.
+A few months later she’d muse about what it would mean to be, or not to be, a ghost and then she’d become one.

-In hindsight I see the impending was there, but the portraits document life, change and selfhood, images made by an insistence that belongs to the living only, an insistence for creativity despite the boundaries of glass and space, disease and distance.
+In hindsight the impending is there, but portraits document life.
+Created by the insistence that belongs to the living only, despite the boundaries of glass and space, disease and distance.

 RIP Annie.
 Forever in many directions.